The 2019 Festival ran over the first three weekends of March.

 From the left: Toby Young (Brass), Jasmin Javaherian

 and Rachael Green (Woodwind).
 With Festival Chairman Paul

 The full list of the 2019 class winners is available through the "Winners" link above.

 Ainsty Road, Harrogate,

-Once more we were very happy with the location and are grateful yet again for the strong support of the school staff.
+Once more we were extremely happy with the location and are yet again grateful for the strong support of the school staff.